oliciep/Recipe_Radar/README.md

 - C# Based backend to implement recipe finding logic.
 - Uses Spoonacular API to fetch recipes based on parameters.
 - WPF GUI using buttons, general styling and displaying information.
-- SQL integration for storing user data and recipe information.
+- SQL database integration for storing user data and recipe information.
 - Filtering system to hone in on user needs.
 - Console application version available for efficiency.